intel-lab-lkp/linux/Documentation/accounting/psi.rst

 In a system with a CONFIG_CGROUPS=y kernel and the cgroup2 filesystem mounted, pressure stall information is also tracked for tasks grouped into cgroups.
-Each subdirectory in the cgroupfs mountpoint contains cpu.pressure, memory.pressure, and io.pressure files; the format is the same as the /proc/pressure/ files.
+Each subdirectory in the cgroupfs mountpoint contains cpu.pressure, memory.pressure, io.pressure and, with CONFIG_IRQ_TIME_ACCOUNTING, irq.pressure files; the format is the same as the /proc/pressure/ files.

 Per-cgroup psi monitors can be specified and used the same way as system-wide ones.